microsoft/Ironclad/ironfleet/README.md

   dotnet src/IronSHTServer/bin/Release/net5.0/IronSHTServer.dll localhost:4001 localhost:4002 localhost:4003 localhost:4001
   dotnet src/IronSHTServer/bin/Release/net5.0/IronSHTServer.dll localhost:4001 localhost:4002 localhost:4003 localhost:4002
   dotnet src/IronSHTServer/bin/Release/net5.0/IronSHTServer.dll localhost:4001 localhost:4002 localhost:4003 localhost:4003
-  dotnet src/IronSHTClient/bin/Release/net5.0/IronSHTClient.dll nthreads=10 duration=30 workload=g numkeys=10000 client=localhost:6000
+  dotnet src/IronSHTClient/bin/Release/net5.0/IronSHTClient.dll nthreads=10 duration=30 workload=g numkeys=10000 client=localhost:6000 verbose=true
 ```

 Like in IronRSL, the client will print its output to standard output.

-Note that until you stop all the SHT servers, each client endpoint is expected to
+Note that until you stop all the SHT servers, each client endpoint is expected
-use a stateful protocol.
-And note that the client uses `nthreads+1` ports, since
+to use strictly increasing sequence numbers.
+To keep track of which sequence
-it needs an additional port for setup.
-So, if you run the client program
+numbers it's used, the client uses a file named port`num` for each port number
-multiple times, use a different `clientip` or use a `clientport` such that
+`num`.
+So, if you run the client multiple times with the same address and port,
-`[clientport, clientport + nthreads]` doesn't overlap with that of previous
+make sure to run both times from the same directory.
+And note that the client
-runs.
+uses `nthreads+1` ports, since it needs an additional port for setup.

 # Code Layout